Provider Disputes and Appeals

 If you do not agree with a denial on a processed claim, you have 60 days to submit an appeal from initial adverse decision.

-Please be aware: If your issue is not related to a lack of authorization, please utilize the payment dispute process as your first method to resolve the issue.
+Please note: If your issue is not related to a lack of authorization, please utilize the payment dispute process outlined above as your first method to resolve the issue.

 If you disagree with a clinical decision we have made regarding medical necessity, we make it easy for you to be heard.